We can't guarantee that all routes will be accessible throughout the year due to occasional construction.

 East on Green Street

 Head east on Green Street, toward the underpass that says "Campustown."
-You're entering one of the top-ranked college towns in the nation (Livability), and Green Street cuts right through the heart of it of all.
+You're entering one of the top-ranked college towns in the nation (Best College Reviews), and Green Street cuts right through the heart of it of all.
 Currently, you're in Champaign, but our campus is located in the twin cities of Champaign and Urbana.
 Continue to travel down Green Street, taking note of the luxury apartment buildings, diverse dining selection, and shopping options.

 When you come to the corner of Green and Wright, you'll notice our beloved Alma Mater statue on your right.
 She’s the most photographed spot on campus, welcoming students with open arms.
 The building just south of the statue is Altgeld Hall.
 It’s home to our math department and one of two bell towers on campus.
 Roll down your windows and you might just hear the chimes mark the time!